telecombcn-dl/2018-dlai-team10/index.md

 ![overfitting](https://user-images.githubusercontent.com/43316350/50059060-6b5acd80-0182-11e9-922b-3742113d2218.JPG)

 To prevent this overfitting, we decided to implement **loss regularization**, though we could have used many other techniques such as early stopping, dropout, or data augmentation among others.
 We decided to add the L2 Regularization (or weight decay) to our cross-entropy loss.
 The L2 penalizes the complexity of the classifier by measuring the number of zeros in the weight vector.
+However, we discovered that the network was still overfitted, so we decided to add another strategy.
+We added 5 **Batch Normalization** layers (normalize the activations of each channel by subtracting the mean and dividing by the standard deviation), with the objective of simplifying, speeding up the training and reducing the sensitivity to network initialization.

 Using this technique, we were able to obtain an accuracy value on the test set of 91.4%, where although some overfitting occurs, it is not as relevant as before.
+So we demonstrated that the combination of weight decay and batch normalization improves regularization, accuracy and gives faster convergence.
 The results were the following:

 ![loss accuracy_nooverfit](https://user-images.githubusercontent.com/43316350/50059754-2c7d4580-018b-11e9-953b-1b9851d0d444.JPG)